seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 setVolumeDevice()
 ~~~~~~~~~~~~~~~~~~~~

-Set a volume level to an individual speaker specified by deviceId.
-The range of volume level is 0 (min) to the maximumVolumeLevel (currently, 50) defined by getMaximumVolumeLevel. setVolume is asynchronous call.
+Set a volume level to a speaker specified by device ID.
+The range of volume level is 0 to the maximumVolumeLevel (currently, 50) defined by ``getMaximumVolumeLevel()``. ``setVolume`` is asynchronous call.
 So, the effect of the API call will occur after a few milliseconds.
-The VolumeLevelChanged callback defined by registerCallbackVolumeLevelChanged() will be called when the volume level of the specified speaker has changed.<p>If the volume is being muted, the volume becomes unmuted first, and then set the volume.
+The ``hkwDeviceVolumeChanged()`` delegate function defined in ``HKWPlayerEventHandlerDelegate`` (in HKWPlayerEventHandlerSingleton.h) will be called when the volume level of the specified speaker has actually changed.

+If the volume is being muted by calling ``mute()``, the volume level is changed from the original volume level before mute.

 **Signature:**
 	``- (void) setVolumeDevice:(long long)deviceId volume:(NSInteger)volume;``